Take Me To The River New Orleans LIVE!

 Blackened Salmon Caesar Salad $19

-Fresh atlantic salmon fillet seasoned with cajun spices and seared to seal in the flavor.
+Wild-caught Atlantic salmon fillet seasoned with cajun spices and seared to seal in the flavor.
 Served atop a bed of crisp romaine lettuce tossed with our special caesar dressing, homestyle croutons and parmesan cheese along with grilled garlic french bread.

 Dessert Menu $9